43 kilometers of forest and fog. Old stone steps and majestic views. In the end, an incomparable reward: Machu Picchu

 The Inca Trail is not the only route to Machu Picchu.
 There are more versions of both the Inca Trail as other roads.
 These are the most popular:

 A guided tour with a stop at the highlights of the road.
-It consists of a sharp increase three to four hours from kilometer 104 to Wiñaywayna and then two hours or less flat terrain to Machu Picchu.
-He spends the night in Aguas Calientes and visit Machu Picchu the next day.
+It consists of a sharp increase three to four hours from kilometer 104 to Wiñaywayna and then two hours or less flat terrain to Machu Picchu. then you spend at night in Aguas Calientes and visit Machu Picchu the next day.
+The 2 day Inca Trail is the best alternative hike to the 4 day Inca Trail

 A cultural visit, which is best done with a guide.
 Not really a path itself, but a tour of some of the different routes that lead to Ollantaytambo by the spectacular valley of Lares.
 The route starts in a hot spring and passes through the agricultural Andean towns, little known Inca archaeological sites, lagoons and lush river gorges.
 Ends Ollantaytambo to Aguas Calientes by train.
 Although the cultural component is the main thing of this tour, the mountain scenery is breathtaking.